RoturTW/.github/profile/README.md

 The standard should allow for things like crossplay of games between operating systems, or collaborative editing on text editors, running on completely different projects!

-I think this could be really really cool if its implemented at a wide scale.
+We think this could be really really cool if its implemented at a wide scale, and it is currently Present in 5 Systems (2 Released)

 ## Why use Rotur?

-Rotur's packet formatting is simple but powerful, and has a few advantages over using base cl4.
+Rotur's packet formatting is simple but powerful, and has a few advantages over using base [Cloudlink 4](https://github.com/MikeDev101/cloudlink), which is for Scratch-Based Mods.

 This is a raw packet sent from
 ```js